satyamanna/java8/README.md

-# this repo contans all practice related java 8 and avobe
+# this repo contains all practice related java 8 and avobe